lmc297/BTyper3/README.md

 Carroll, Laura M., Martin Wiedmann, Jasna Kovac.
 2020.
 "Proposal of a Taxonomic Nomenclature for the *Bacillus cereus* Group Which Reconciles Genomic Definitions of Bacterial Species with Clinical and Industrial Phenotypes." *mBio* 11(1): e00034-20; DOI: 10.1128/mBio.00034-20.

 Carroll, Laura M., Rachel A. Cheng, Jasna Kovac.
 2020.
-"No Assembly Required: Using BTyper3 to Assess the Congruency of a Proposed Taxonomic Framework for the *Bacillus cereus* group with Historical Typing Methods." *bioRxiv* 2020.06.28.175992; DOI: https://doi.org/10.1101/2020.06.28.175992.
+"No Assembly Required: Using BTyper3 to Assess the Congruency of a Proposed Taxonomic Framework for the *Bacillus cereus* group with Historical Typing Methods." *Frontiers in Microbiology* 11: 580691; DOI: 10.3389/fmicb.2020.580691.

 #### If you used BTyper3 to perform species and/or subspecies and/or pseudo-gene flow unit assignment, please additionally cite: